nystudio107/seomatic/README.md

 SEOmatic also caches each unique SEO Meta request so that your website performance is minimally impacted by the rich SEO Meta tags provided.

+## Rendering your SEO Meta tags

+All you need to do in order to output the SEOmatic SEO Meta tags is in the `<head>` tag of your main `layout.twig` (or whatever template all of your other templates `extends`), place this tag:

+    {% hook 'seomaticRender' %}

+That's it.
+It'll render all of that SEO goodness for you.

+SEOmatic uses its own internal template for rendering; but you can provide it with one of your own as well, just use this Twig code instead:

+    {% set seomaticTemplatePath = 'path/template' %} {% hook 'seomaticRender' %}

+...and it'll use your custom template instead.

+If the [Minify](https://github.com/khalwat/minify) plugin is installed, SEOmatic will minify the SEO Meta tags & JSON-LD.

 ## Configuring SEOmatic

 When you first install SEOmatic you'll see a welcome screen, click on the **Get Started** to, well, get started configuring SEOmatic.